rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 “We believe that [business outcome] will be achieved if [user] attains [benefit] with [feature].”

-We believe that there will be reduce cost
-We believe that there will be decrease cycle time
+We believe that reduced cost will be achieved if
-We believe that there will be increase in CI platform maturity and inovation i
+We believe that decreased cycle time will be achieved if We believe that improved CI platform maturity and inovation i

 # Leasons to Learn